gusbemacbe/Atletica-UNISAL-Font/README.md

 * Vietnamese
 * Basic Maths

-* It also added Azeri, Catalan, Dutch, Esperanto, Romnian and Turkish.
+* It also added Azeri, Catalan, Dutch, Esperanto, Romanian and Turkish.

 ## Preview